Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 Gutter guards demand money now in exchange for lower maintenance later.
 Professional cleaning spreads the cost out indefinitely.
 Both can be the right call.

-For a typical 200-linear-foot home, gutter guard systems run $3,600 to $8,000 installed, depending on the type you choose.
-Professional gutter cleaning, by contrast, runs $218 to $470 per service, with most Everett homes needing two visits a year given our heavy fall leaf drop and conifer needle load.
+For a typical 200-linear-foot home, premium micro-mesh gutter guard systems run in the low-to-mid thousands installed, depending on the type you choose.
+According to current pricing data, homeowners typically see quotes in the $3,000–$7,000 range for premium professionally installed systems on an average-sized home, with outliers above and below based on roof complexity and local labor rates.
+Professional gutter cleaning, by contrast, runs approximately $119–$234 per service nationally, with Everett-area homes generally falling toward the higher end of published ranges given the region's labor market.
+Most Everett homes need two visits a year given our heavy fall leaf drop and conifer needle load.

 That spread is the entire debate.
 Below is what each option actually delivers.